 However, the country will gladly take your capital dollars and real estate investments too.

-The process of applying and receiving residence is very straightforward and takes about two to three months to complete.
+The process of applying and obtaining Spanish residency is very straightforward and takes about two to three months to complete.
 The investor then gets the right to roam freely in the entire Schengen area.
 Until the residence card is issued, note that you should renew your tourist visa or student visa if you are present in the country.

-Also, Spain changed its program to allow families to join the main applicant, which gave it another slight boost, though most applications are made by single people or couples.
+Also, Spain changed the Visa program to allow families to join the main applicant, which gave it another slight boost.
+Most applications are made by single people or couples.

-Finally, as far as the nationalities of the applicants go, it’s mostly Chinese and Russian nationals who apply for Spain’s residence by investment, followed by Venezuelans, Ecuadorians, and Brazilians.
+Finally, as far as the nationalities of the applicants go, it’s mostly Chinese and Russian nationals who apply for the Spain Golden Visa program, followed by Venezuelans, Ecuadorians, and Brazilians.

-While the Spanish residence by investment program is going to be the perfect option for some, it certainly won’t fit everyone’s lifestyle, budget, or financial goals.
+While the Spanish residency by investment program is going to be the perfect option for some, it certainly won’t fit everyone’s lifestyle, budget, or financial goals.

 For that reason, you should always keep in mind that there are plenty of other Golden Visa programs that you can take advantage of.
 Here are a select few:

-- Ireland: Sure, you will need to invest €1,000,000 if you opt for residence by investment in Ireland, but the perks of living in an English speaking country and having easy access to the UK might be worth it for you.
+- Ireland: Sure, you will need to invest €1,000,000 if you opt for residence by investment in Ireland, but the perks of living in an English-speaking country and having easy access to the UK might be worth it for you.
 It’s certainly one of the best countries to enjoy a high quality of life too.
 Learn more about Ireland’s Golden Visa program.

 - Latvia: This Eastern European country isn’t on many people’s radar, which is why you can find some great deals on properties.
-Invest €250,000 to become a resident of Latvia and make the entire European Schengen area your travel playground.
+Invest €250,000 (+ 5% State fees) to become a resident of Latvia and make the entire European Schengen area your travel playground.
 Learn more about Latvia’s Golden Visa program.

 How to Become a Spanish Resident By Investment